MYSTRANsolver/MYSTRAN/BUILD.md

 Open the MSYS2 terminal and run the following commands:

   1. **`pacman -Syu`**
-This updates repository information and installed packages.
+This updates repository information and installed packages, and might require you close and reopen MSYS2 terminals.
-  2. **`pacman -S mingw-w64-x86_64-gcc-fortran mingw-w64-x86_64-cmake mingw-w64-x86_64-make git`**
+  1. **`pacman -S mingw-w64-x86_64-gcc-fortran mingw-w64-x86_64-cmake mingw-w64-x86_64-make git`**
 This installs the required compilers (the GNU C and Fortran compilers), CMake itself, and `git`.
   1. **`export PATH="/mingw64/bin:$PATH"`**